 I’m guessing Dr. Klotz would encourage me to use subtraction for errors of commission and other evidence issues that may lack relevance.
 In other words, don’t just adjust the wrong evidence, weed out the evidence that lacks relevance.
-As a slight difference to Dr. Klotz’s pinnacle recommendation, I do not necessarily look to remove beliefs that are incorrect, it is that I change my mind as to the belief.
-In my article The case for removing Civil War Statues," (https://www.thecuriosityvine.com/post/the-case-for-removing-civil-war-statues-a-wonderful-community-and-an-analogy-close-to-home) I use an analogy to demonstrate how I changed my mind on civil war statues.
+As a slight difference to Dr. Klotz’s pinnacle recommendation, I do not necessarily look to remove evidence that is incorrect, it is that I change my mind as to the belief.
+In my article "The case for removing Civil War Statues," (https://www.thecuriosityvine.com/post/the-case-for-removing-civil-war-statues-a-wonderful-community-and-an-analogy-close-to-home) I use an analogy to demonstrate how I changed my mind on the civil war statues.
 In this case, my original "white history-centric" cultural evidence about civil war statues was augmented by evidence related to a more fulsome "inclusive race history."
 The weight of evidence ultimately changed my belief about civil war statues.
 Truly a very liberating experience.

-The Stoic's Arbitrage: Your Personal Finance Journey Guide:
+The Stoic's Arbitrage: Your Personal Finance Journey Guide

 Making the money!